 Of course, YES.
-Just like in the other case, concentrate on nourishing your customer relations.
+Just like in the other case, concentrate on building lasting relations with customers.
 Whenever you decentralize your focus from the clients, you will see stagnation in your profit.
 When there is trust in your approach, customers will definitely come to your door next time.
 In fact, loyal clients can be a big part of your marketing by leaving a genuine review on your website or directory websites.

 Encourage them to visit your office, the native way of doing this is to ask them to book their next appointment within the current one.

 While the above-mentioned steps were hypothetical, now we move on to two important practical steps to increase the profitability of your salon.